 Inspire! run programmes in local schools and colleges, but also help some young people one-to-one.
 If you are local to Hackney, we can support you to gain new skills or find work through the following programmes:

-- Female Future: If you are a young woman aged 16 – 25 who is struggling to find work or training, we can provide a mentor to help you find your next steps.
+Female Future: If you are a young woman aged 16 – 25 who is struggling to find work or training, we can provide a mentor to help you find your next steps.
 This session is free and takes place at our office and school in Hackney, 34-38 Dalston Lane.

 Alternatively, for all other young people, you can check out our top tips for work experience and life beyond school below.